You need a family visa to live with a family member in the UK for more than 6 months.

-The earliest you can apply is 28 days before your current permission to stay in the UK expires.
+You can extend or switch at any time before your current permission to stay in the UK expires.

-If you’re extending your visa to stay with the same family member, any time you have left will be added to your new stay up to a maximum of 28 days.
+If you’re extending to stay with the same family member, you’ll only get up to 28 days left on your current stay added to your new visa.

 How long it takes

-- within 12 weeks if you apply outside the UK
+- within 8 weeks of your application date if you use the standard service

 It might take longer if your application is complex, for example you:

 - do not meet the minimum income requirement

 - have not provided all the evidence that the Home Office needs